 The addition of artificial fragrances will only increase the risk of irritation.
 Your oil should be smooth and not too watery, with a light golden yellow hue when applied to the skin.
 If it is transparent or nearly transparent, then there are probably other oils present.

 As with the other oils on this list, you want to check the label for phrases like “100% pure,” “cold-pressed,” and Made in Morocco.”
 You’ll also want to look for an ECOCERT/USDA certificate.

-I have two favorite Argan oils, both of which are from Morocco and certified organic.
+My favorite Argan oil is from Morocco and certified organic.

-The first is Pura D’Or Moroccan Argan Oil ( amazon).
+This the brand of Argan Oil ( amazon) I love.
 This oil is 100% Pure, USDA Organic, and is free of parabens, and contains no fillers, colors, or artificial fragrances.
 It comes with a handy pump and clear plastic cap for easy usage and comes in a dark glass bottle, just as we talked about.

 Avocado Oil: The green treasure